GridTools/gt4py/CODING_GUIDELINES.md

 4. Do not repeat yourself ([DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)): always check if functionality already exists elsewhere in the project before implementing it.
 Also recognize when multiple specific implementations of an algorithm can be replaced with a single generic one.
 5. Do not reinvent the wheel: instead of writing a new component to solve a problem consider existing solutions.
 6. Names should state the intent of code objects.
 If the intent of a code expression **might** not be immediately obvious it deserves a name which makes it obvious.

+Remember that important design decisions should be documented as reference for the future and to share the knowledge with all the developers.
+We decided to use lightweight _Architecture Decision Records_ (ADRs) for this purpose.
+The as documented in [here](docs/functional/architecture/Index.md)

 ## Code Style